kalai-transpiler/kalai/docs/Design.md

 * Stringification

 ## Strategy

 ### Nano pass
+* Simplicity: It is better to perform several smaller transformations than a few big ones
+* Benefits:
+  - decomplection: isolation of effects of changing a pass
+  - reordering passes
+  - grouping/refactoring passes
+  - reusing passes within and across pipelines

 ### ASTs vs s-expressions
 * The preference for operating on s-expressions

 ### Hierarchy
+* It should be possible to find commonality among & reuse code for related languages
+  - Ex: Java syntax and semantics largely adapted from C++

 ### Leveraging data-oriented, declarative tools